-The vast majority of affected men have a genetic predisposition to the condition that could be inherited from either or both parents.
-A few genes such as the androgen receptor gene have been reported to be linked to the condition.
+Most affected men have a genetic predisposition to the condition that could be inherited from either or both parents.
+Genes such as the androgen receptor gene have been reported to be linked to the condition.2

 At the scalp level, hair follicles tend to react and shrink with time under the influence of normal levels of male hormone.
 This does not imply any underlying hormonal abnormalities.
 However, men who take anabolic steroid supplements may find that this accelerates the progression of their baldness.

 The pattern of baldness is easily recognisable.
 It usually begins with recession of the hairline at the temples and front of the scalp.
 This slowly advances further backwards.
-The crown of the scalp also becomes sparser.
-With time, the areas of baldness join together.
+The hairs on the top of the scalp also become sparser.
+With time, the areas of baldness join.
 The whole scalp may be completely bald except for the back of the scalp (occipital scalp) which is usually protected from the balding process.

 In Asian men, the pattern is sometimes less pronounced and hair loss can present in a more diffuse pattern.

-Androgenetic alopecia is predominantly a cosmetic condition.
-However, it can cause significant psychological and social stress in some affected men and is the main reason for seeking treatment.
+Androgenetic alopecia (in men) is mainly a cosmetic condition.
+It can cause significant psychological and social stress for some affected men.

+This form of hair loss is a normal process of ageing in genetically predisposed men.
 Without treatment, the condition is likely to progress gradually.
-This form of hair loss is considered to be a normal process of advancing age.
-Most men come to terms with the condition eventually, without the need for treatment.
+Most men come to terms with the condition with time, without the need for treatment.